jaswged/blue_telemetry_tui/README.md

 New Shepard flight on October 13 2020.
 Apogee 107.0 Km (66.52 mi)
 Launched from West Texas at an altitude around 3700 ft

+`BODDL-TP` Nasa mission.
+> The flight included IMU, cameras for terrain relative navigation, and range and velocity lidar sensors.
+On that particular New Shepard launch, it flew those experiments for NASA.

 Max altitude of PM ~100 km
 Max vertical velocity ~900 m/s
 Total flight time of PM ~7.5 min